Nebula-Block-Data/nebulablock-mcp-server/README.md

 *   Replace `~/path/to/nebulablock_mcp` with the actual path to your project directory.
 *   Replace `YOUR_API_KEY` with your actual NebulaBlock API key.

-## `fastmcp` Integration

-This project demonstrates a minimal integration of `fastmcp`.
-The `src/main.py` module initializes a basic `fastmcp.mcp.MCP` object, showcasing that the library can be successfully imported and instantiated within the project's structure.
-This serves as a starting point for more complex simulations or applications using `fastmcp`.

-## Code Quality and Style

-This project adheres to the following code quality standards:

-*   **Type Hinting:** Extensive use of Python's type hints for improved readability and maintainability.
-*   **PEP 8:** Strict adherence to PEP 8 guidelines for code formatting and style.
-*   **Docstrings:** Comprehensive Google-style docstrings for all modules, classes, methods, and functions.
-*   **Comments:** Judicious use of inline comments for complex logic or design decisions.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file (if created) for details.